 Money is information.
 Using, storing, moving money should be as cheap and instant as exchanging information.
 As cheap as sending an email.
 And certainly it shouldn’t be more expensive or slower if the information crosses country borders.

 That’s not the reality.
 World Bank calculates that people lose 7% on average on cross border, others triangulate the total fees banks charge be $200bn.
 With TransferWise we’ve brought the fees down to 0.3% on some routes, but we believe it can and should be much cheaper.
 We have made 27 price drops in the last 9 months and plan many many more.
 Here’s how we do it.

-We’ve made plenty of progress and are really proud about it.
-Depending on the amount, it can easily be 8x cheaper to use TransferWise over your bank.
+We are much proud about the progress we’ve made.
+Depending on the amount, it can easily be 8x cheaper to use TransferWise over your bank, who are hiding their fee in the exchange rate.
 We will eventually get the cost very close to zero and most transfers happen instantly.
 But why is it so hard – why does it still cost money to move money on TransferWise?

 Why do we still have fees?

 Firstly, it still costs us money to move money.
 Even 8 years later since we started working on it.
-There are direct costs related to moving money from your bank to us, making payouts in 56 countries and managing liquidity across our network.
-A lot of work we have automated, but many things we still need to do manually – whether that is operating payments, onboarding users or answering emails, calls and chats when users need help.
-Just to put it in context, we respond to 60,000 user contacts every month.
+There are direct costs related to moving money from your bank to us, making payouts in 56 countries and managing pools of currency across our network.
+A lot of the work we have automated, but many things we still need to do manually – whether that is operating payments, onboarding users or answering emails, calls and chats when users need help.
+Just to put it in context, we respond to 150,000+ user contacts every month.
 All the people doing this work make up our servicing cost.